gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 == Changelog ==

+= 1.17.5 =

+* fixed ads being injected multiple times when using the Newspaper theme or multiple the_content filters

+= 1.17.4 =

+* added option and Display Condition to disable ads in content served through the REST API
+* made error notices less obstrusive
+* code style optimizations
+* fixed ad groups form on ad edit page
+* fixed potential conflict with autoloader

+= 1.17.3 =

+* prevented content injection into specific elements where ads cause issues
+* assign `advads-stop-injection` class to any element into which you don’t want to automatically inject ads
+* fixed possible cURL error when checking existing ads.txt file locally

+= 1.17.2 =

+* replaced autoloader
+* fixed an issue where an expired ad removed HTML in the ad code

+= 1.17.1 =

+* fixed failing upload of new image ads
+* fixed Google Ad Manager debug link also showing up when other Google Publisher Tags are used

+= 1.17 =

+* improved AdSense ad unit list coming from the AdSense API
+* improved "highlight ads" option in Ad Health
+* show notice if AJAX calls are broken
+* added `com.pl` as exception for placing ads.txt files in subdomains
+* removed placeholder for AdSense ads in the Customizer and Elementor editor
+* fix for WP Smush lazy load preventing image ads from showing at all

+= 1.16.1 =

+* fixed JavaScript that broke privacy module check in the frontend
+* allow to change size of AdSense ads loaded from the AdSense account

+= 1.16 =

+* moved all users to the new content injection logic and removed opt-out option
+* use new Auto ads code for everyone who didn’t enable the "Disable top anchor ads" option
+* hide "Disable top anchor ads" option to users who didn’t enable it
+* the Ad Admin user role can now also save the plugin settings
+* hide Wizard for existing ads
+* removed warning about WP Autoterms plugin after a fix by the plugin authors
+* some work for Conditions to improve compatibility with an upcoming Pro feature
+* fixed multiple wrappers occurred as result of using nested ads
+* fixed missing index issue on 404 pages for logged-in admins
+* fixed AJAX/PHP error 403 on Settings page
+* fixed layout issue that happened when "If>So Dynamic Content" plugin was active
+* prevented Ad label from taking height of fixed sized AdSense ads

+= 1.15 =

+* please enable the new content injection method under Advanced Ads > Settings > General > Content Injection > Use new injection logic
+* rewritten content injection to prevent HTML markup modifications
+* rewritten code for Display and Visitor Condition form fields on ad edit pages
+* allow to replace existing ads.txt file with the option provided by Advanced Ads
+* prevented duplicated SQL query when a group contains no ads
+* added warning for WP AutoTerms plugin, which prevents ads from showing on category archive pages

+= 1.14.11 =

+* moved placement form above the list of existing placements
+* made "ads.txt" file available before the Settings page is saved
+* removed leading and trailing spaces from privacy options to prevent accidental misconfiguration
+* implementing coding standards in a few backend files
+* fixed welcome panel not showing up
+* fix for plugins using the "pre_option_upload_path" or "pre_option_upload_url_path" filters

+= 1.14.10 =

+* creating unique slugs for the ad post type in order to prevent conflicts like found with Beaver Builder
+* added option to disable AdSense stats in the backend
+* fixed conflicts when $ (jQuery) was not available
+* fixed potential JS conflict in Wizard script
+* added a warning suggesting to install "dom" extension in order to use "Content" placement

+= 1.14.9 =

+* fixed deprecated notices causing a warning
+* fixed possible missing class error
+* replaced AdSense in widgets with dummy ads on Elementor preview pages to prevent issues
+* removed unneeded warning about early called `advads_is_amp` function

 = 1.14.8 =

 * replaced AdSense with dummy ads on Customizer and Elementor preview pages to prevent issues